waikato-datamining/image-dataset-converter/plugins/from-adams-ic.md

                         Path to the text file(s) listing the report files to use; Supported placeholders: {HOME}, {CWD}, {TMP}
                         (default: None)
+  --resume_from RESUME_FROM
-  -c FIELD, --class_field FIELD
+                        Glob expression matching the file to resume from, e.g., '*/012345.report' (default: None) -c FIELD, --class_field FIELD
                         The report field containing the image classification label (default: None)